Aryeh Stern

-Aryeh Stern (אריה שטרן; born 27 November 1944) is the Ashkenazi Chief Rabbi of Jerusalem, a member of the Chief Rabbinate Council of Israel, and the chief editor of the Halacha Brura and Berur Halacha Institute.
+Aryeh Stern (אריה שטרן; 27 November 1944 – 6 May 2026) was the Ashkenazi Chief Rabbi of Jerusalem, a member of the Chief Rabbinate Council of Israel, and the chief editor of the Halacha Brura and Berur Halacha Institute.

 Biography

 Aryeh Stern was born in 1944 in Tel Aviv, and studied at the HaYishuv HaChadash yeshiva, led by Rabbi Yehuda Kolodetsky.
 Stern then moved to the Hebron Yeshiva in Jerusalem, and after a short while to the Mercaz HaRav Kook yeshiva, following his rabbi who served as its head, Rabbi Zvi Yehuda Kook.
 After Stern married, he commenced his studies for dayanut, Jewish-religious judgeship, in the Tel Aviv kolel of Rabbi Ephraim Bordiansky, who also instructed Rabbi Shlomo Zalman Auerbach.

 Stern fought in the Six-Day War in the Combat Engineering Corps, and in the Yom Kippur War.

-Kook appointed Stern and Rabbi Yochanan Fried to establish the Halacha Brura and Berur Halacha Institution, which Stern has since run.
+Kook appointed Stern and Rabbi Yochanan Fried to establish the Halacha Brura and Berur Halacha Institution.
 The Halacha Brura was one of the chief works of Rabbi Abraham Isaac Kook, Zvi Yehuda Kook's father.

-Following Zvi Yehuda Kook's death in 1982, Stern was appointed as lecturer in the Mercaz HaRav Kook yeshiva.
-He also lectures in other yeshivas, including Yeshivat HaKotel, Yeshivat Kiryat Shmona, Yeshivat Or Etzion, and Yeshivat Hesder Petah Tikva.
+Following Zvi Yehuda Kook's death in 1982, Stern was appointed lecturer in the Mercaz HaRav Kook yeshiva.
+He also lectured in other yeshivas, including Yeshivat HaKotel, Yeshivat Kiryat Shmona, Yeshivat Or Etzion, and Yeshivat Hesder Petah Tikva.
 Stern was the head of Hadrom high school yeshiva in Rehovot, and was one of the founders of the Ma'aleh School of Television, Film and the Arts for the religious-national sector in 1989.
-He has worked in the organization of Rabbi Abraham Isaac Kook's House in Jerusalem, an active museum of Kook's life, and in the establishment of the Merchavim Institute for training teachers and religious educators.
-Stern has written hundreds of Halachic responsa and religious-philosophical articles regarding Jewish thought.
+He worked in the organization of Rabbi Abraham Isaac Kook's House in Jerusalem, an active museum of Kook's life, and in the establishment of the Merchavim Institute for training teachers and religious educators.
+Stern wrote hundreds of Halachic responsa and religious-philosophical articles regarding Jewish thought.

-He is also congregational rabbi at the Har Horev synagogue in the Katamon neighborhood in Jerusalem.
+He was also congregational rabbi at the Har Horev synagogue in the Katamon neighborhood in Jerusalem.

+Stern died on 6 May 2026, at the age of 81.